danielnserpa/SmartWareHouse/README.md

 Project designed for the Distributed Systems module of the Higher Diploma in Science in Computing @ National College of Ireland. **Ensure you have Maven dependencies installed to properly build the project.**

-Simulated a distributed system environment with independent Robot, Thermostat, and Storage System components;
+Simulated a distributed system environment with independent Robot, Thermostat, and Storage System components.
-Implemented real-time status streaming and on-demand control;
+Implemented real-time status streaming and on-demand control.
 Delivered efficient client-server communication with a focus on dynamic interaction and user experience.

 Technologies Used: Docker, Maven, JavaFX SceneBuilder, Java.